Share this

 Removing Dust Mites from the Environment

 We know dust mites are harmful and must be removed and prevented in a healthcare setting, but what is the best way to do it?
-The most effective way to rid your medical center or hospital of dust mites is simply getting rid of any place they may try to settle in.
+The most effective way to rid your medical center or hospital of dust mites is by getting rid of any place they may try to settle in.
 Another way is to use infection control solutions to prevent and remove dust mites.
-Preventing dust from espacing facility projects or using air filtration in high-risk places to remove dirty air and to push clean air into those environments.
-You can eliminate the issue by removing potential habitats — carpets, drapes, upholstered furniture, etc. — or covering pillows and mattresses in mite-impermeable covers.
-In a healthcare setting where patient well-being is a top priority, these are your best defense against dust mites.
+Preventing dust from escaping during facility projects or using air filtration in high-risk places to remove dirty air and to push clean air into those environments is crucial for maintaining indoor air quality.

 That being said, removing absolutely every soft surface is a big ask and is often only partially realistic.
 Patients need a place to sleep, bedding, towels, and similar items to stay comfortable in healthcare spaces.
 So, what else can we do to prevent dust mites?
 While physical interventions like freezing and heating sound promising, there's no clinical evidence that these measures make a marked difference.

-• Vacuum Regularly: By removing dust and debris from surfaces, you can better control the areas where dust mites may make their home.
+- Vacuum Regularly: By removing dust and debris from surfaces, you can better control the areas where dust mites may make their home.
 Even better?
 Use a vacuum equipped with a HEPA filter for maximum impact.

-• Wash Bedding and Linens: Hot water is your best friend here.
+- Wash Bedding and Linens: Hot water is your best friend here.
 Ensure that all bedding and linens are washed regularly.

-• Reduce Humidity: Dust mites hate dry air.
+- Reduce Humidity: Dust mites hate dry air.
 Utilize dehumidifiers to maintain an environment where they cannot thrive.

 If you are dealing with a patient who has an allergy to dust or dust mites, you’ll want to take great care to implement these preventative measures and stay on top of cleaning and humidity levels as best as possible.

-Protect Your Facility Against Dust Mites
+Take Action Against Dust Mites Today